 “I mean I don’t believe the Bible claims to be the sole rule of faith.
 I mean the doctrine of sola scriptura is itself unbiblical.
 Please show me where the Bible claims such a status for itself.”

 A Sufficient Rule of Faith?

 Many claim that 2 Timothy 3:16–17 claims Scripture is sufficient as a rule of faith.
-But an examination of the verse in context shows that it doesn’t claim that at all; it only claims Scripture is "profitable" (Greek: ophelimos) that is, helpful.
-Many things can be profitable for moving one toward a goal, without being sufficient in getting one to the goal.
-Notice that the passage nowhere even hints that Scripture is "sufficient"—which is, of course, exactly what Protestants think the passage means.
+But an examination of the verse in context shows that it doesn’t claim that at all; it only claims Scripture is “profitable” (Greek: ophelimos), that is, helpful.
+Notice that the passage nowhere even hints that Scripture is “sufficient”—which is, of course, exactly what Protestants think the passage means.